Annual Funded Influenza Program: 2023 South Australia Schedule

 South Australian vaccine schedule for the annual funded influenza program

-As the strains of the flu virus can change from year to year, receiving a flu vaccine every year provides the best protection against current influenza virus strains.
+As the strains of the flu virus can change from year to year, receiving a flu vaccine every year provides the best protection against getting seriously ill or being hospitalised.

 All funded vaccines available for use in Australia for the 2023 influenza season are quadrivalent (four strains - two influenza A and two influenza B) and contain the following strains:

 People with egg allergy, including a history of anaphylaxis, can be safety vaccinated with flu vaccines.
 You do not have to be vaccinated in a hospital setting.
-If you have an egg allergy please discuss this with your immunisation provider.
+Speak to your immunisation provider about your allergy.

-All funded flu vaccines available in Australia in 2023 are latex-free.
+All flu vaccines available in Australia are latex free.

-For further information on the annual funded flu programs, contact your local doctor or immunisation provider.
+For further information on the free flu vaccine programs, contact your local doctor or immunisation provider, or read the Annual flu vaccine program - Frequently asked questions (PDF 252KB).